paylogic/developer.paylogic.com/content/articles/traduki.rst

 Advantages of the new design
 ============================

-We did a deep research on how to make an efficient design.
-We tried lots of ways to minimize the timing of the queries for large datasets.
-Also we've looked around for existing solutions, such as `SQLAlchemy-i18n <https://github.com/kvesteri/sqlalchemy-i18n>`_.
-It did not work for us, ...

 In the end, taking into consideration our motivation and requirements, we came up with our solution on how to solve the problem of i18n.
 The following example illustrates our current approach using ``traduki``.
 Lets assume that we